secretGeek/til/mercurial/rebase_gone_wrong.md

 The current working directory is disconnected from all before it and has a big red "not a head revision" tag.

 The revision prior to that is from 8 days ago - it's my last push - i.e. the point the rebase would've had to "roll back" to.
+Missing from this graph is everyone else's commits in those 8 days, and my local commits.

 I ran: